rubenmesserschmidt/Instant-Clean_docs/docs/source/clean.rst

 Ultimate Clean
 ==============

-Executes all operations in a single click based on your settings.
+| Executes all operations in a single click based on your settings.
+| Check/Uncheck the header of certain :doc:`categories` to include/exclude them from the execution.